Which Scatterplot Shows the Weakest Negative Linear Correlation?

 8. Use a “reference” line to calibrate your eye

 When you have several plots side‑by‑side, it’s easy to get lost in the details.
-A quick trick is to draw a reference line—for example, a line with a slope of –0.5 that runs through the middle of the first plot Worth keeping that in mind..
+Now, a quick trick is to draw a reference line—for example, a line with a slope of –0.
+5 that runs through the middle of the first plot Surprisingly effective..

 - Does the cloud of points hug this reference line more closely, or does it drift farther away?